Spatial Tour

 You can also copy and paste the environment effect parameters and layer visibility parameters from the scene list to the created tour positions.

-You can preview the virtual tour on a web page by choosing 'Open in browser' followed by 'Open in local server'.
+You can preview the virtual tour on a web page by choosing 'Preview'.

-In the panorama gallery, users can switch to the 3D panorama view via a button.
+In the panorama gallery, users can switch to the 3D panorama view via a button.&#x20;

 **-How to use Dollhouse Pinpointing:**